 - Off: This option is enabled by default.

-- Off, but users can turn it on: This option should be selected if you want to turn on end-to-end encryption for Teams.
+- Off, but users can turn it on: This option should be selected if you want to turn on end-to-end encryption for teams.

 After making the above changes, click Save.

-Use PowerShell to Enable Teams End-to-end Encryption
+Use PowerShell to Enable E2EE for Teams calls

-You can use the PowerShell cmdlets to enable the Teams end-to-end encryption.
+You can use the PowerShell cmdlets to enable the teams end-to-end encryption.
 This can be done for a single user or for the entire tenant.